dougbtv/astricon2015/app/presentation.md

 - Strong telephony background

-- We implement lots of FOSS
+- We implement lots of OSS

 ]
 ???